 Fridays is an independent third-generation family business employing nearly 300 people in Kent.
-From humble beginnings, we have grown into one of the country’s largest free range egg producers and packers.Compassion in World Farming Case Study
+From humble beginnings, we have grown over the past 60 years into one of the country’s largest free range egg producers and packers.Compassion in World Farming Case Study

 Our egg production meets the country’s high levels of animal welfare standards, and our approach has been recognised by the highly respected Compassion in World Farming.
 We are the only major UK egg producer to have achieved the ISO 14001:2000 accreditation for our approach to environmental management.